docker/docs/datacenter/ucp/2.1/guides/admin/install/system-requirements.md

 all nodes must have:

 * Linux kernel version 3.10 or higher
 * CS Docker Engine 1.13, or EE Daemon 17.03 and higher
+* 8.00 GB of RAM for manager nodes or nodes running DTR
-* 4.00 GB of RAM
+* 4.00 GB of RAM for worker nodes
 * 3.00 GB of available disk space
 * A static IP address